-(1) Purpose.
-These rules are adopted under the authority of ORS 270.015 and ORS 270.100.
-These rules set forth certain procedures that must be followed by State Agencies that intend to acquire, sell, transfer or exchange real property, including transfers of fee title, options and certain long-term leasehold interests.

-(2) Application.
-Some State Agencies may be subject to constitutional or statutory obligations that supersede all or some of the following rules.
+- (1) Purpose.
+These rules are adopted under the authority of ORS 270.015 and 270.100.
+These rules set forth certain procedures that must be followed by State Agencies that intend to acquire, sell, transfer or exchange real property, including transfers of fee title, options and certain long-term leasehold interests. - (2) Application.
+Unless stated elsewhere in these rules, these rules apply to all State Agencies seeking the Acquisition or Terminal Disposition of a Real Property Interest, except: - (a) The Department of Veterans' Affairs in any transaction for the acquisition or sale, or both, by the Director of Veterans' Affairs of a home or farm under ORS 88.720, 273.388, 406.050, 407.135, 407.145, 407.375 and 407.377; and - (b) Any other State Agency that may be subject to constitutional or statutory obligations that supersede all or some of the following rules.
 Any State Agency that believes that an Acquisition or Terminal Disposition of a Real Property Interest is exempt from all or a part of these rules as a result of such a superseding constitutional or statutory requirement shall, at least thirty (30) days prior to the Acquisition or Terminal Disposition, provide notice to the Division, identifying the specific Real Property Interest or defined class of Real Property Interests the Acquisition or Terminal Disposition of which is subject to such superseding constitutional or statutory requirement.
-Such notice shall also include the following information:

-(a) The Real Property Interest to be acquired or disposed of;

-(b) The specific requirements of these rules from which the State Agency claims to be exempt; and

-(c) The constitutional or statutory authority that the State Agency believe supersedes such rule or rules.
+Such notice shall also include the following information: - (A) The Real Property Interest to be acquired or disposed of; - (B) The specific requirements of these rules from which the State Agency claims to be exempt; and - (C) The constitutional or statutory authority that the State Agency believe supersedes such rule or rules.

 Stat.
 Auth.: ORS 270.015(2) & ORS 270.100(1)(d) Stats.
-Implemented: ORS 244.010 & ORS 270.010 Hist.: DAS 5-2001, f. & cert. ef.
-9-10-01
+Implemented: ORS 244.010 & ORS 270.010

+Hist.: DAS 5-2001, f. & cert. ef.
+9-10-01; DAS 8-2002, f. & cert. ef.
+12-27-02

-As used in this Division 45, the following definitions shall apply, unless the context requires otherwise.
+As used in this Division 45, the following definitions shall apply,